ig3/srf/README.md

 The scheduler must provide the following methods:

- * getCountCardsDueToday
+ * getNextCard
  * getIntervals
- * getNextCard
- * getNextDue
- * getNextNew
- * getStatsNext24Hours
- * getTimeNextDue
+ * getStats
  * review

-#### getCountCardsDueToday

-Returns the number of cards that are due before the end of the day in local timezone.
+The scheduler may provide the following methods:
+ * load
+ * unload
+ * shutdown

 #### getIntervals(card)